rndsolutions/docs.hawkcd.io/docs/concepts/index.md

 =========================
 The following section represents a deep dive into the HawkCD Server concepts, components and objects.

-A task is an action that is performed on a server/machine or inside container where HawkCD agent is installed.
-HawkCD offers 4 types of tasks
+A task is an action that is performed on given server/machine or inside container where HawkCD agent is installed.
+HawkCD supports 4 types of tasks

 Exec
 --------------
 ### Overview

-The "Exec" task is the most universal type of tasks HawkCD offers.
-It allows you to do just anything you can think of on a given server where the task is executed on.
-You can run script, e.g. PowerShell, Shell, execute commands etc.
+The ``Exec`` task is the most universal type of tasks HawkCD provides.
+It allows to do just anything you can think of on a server where the task is executed on.
+You can run script, e.g. ``PowerShell``, ``Shell``, execute commands etc.

 ### How does it work?
 The exec task contains the following attributes: ``Command``, ``Arguments`` and ``Working Dir``.

 * ``Command`` - executable name to run, usually for Linux -``/bin/bash``, for Windows ``cmd``
 * ``Arguments`` - arguments to be passed to the executable e.g. Linux - ``-c cp -r dir dir1`` , Windows ``/c echo %PAHT%``
-* ``Working Dir `` - the directory, the process to be run in
+* ``Working Dir `` - the directory, the process to be run into

 Example commands: